 - One external event per Magento event.

 - One campaign per external event.
 These should be created directly in the campaign creation interface for that channel (Triggered Email, SMS, Mobile Engage, etc.).
-If you intend to follow up the initial message with further actions, you can include this in an Automation Center program, but this is typically not the case for transactional messages.
+If you intend to follow up the initial message with further actions, you can include this in an Interactions program, but this is typically not the case for transactional messages.

 - A list of personalization placeholders that you can map to the Magento variables for each event (see below).